BottomLighOn/mem-scape-cli/README.md

 # mem-scape-cli
 A tool for analyzing memory, programs, games and anything else you need, written in C++ specifically for Windows
+# Starting the debugger
+At the initial stage of development the debugger is started by creating a process, the project for compiling the executable will be published and finalized later, also the general interaction with the debugger is likely to change later on